A simple mathematical model underlying Keller's individualized teaching method: A general model

-Let us consider a course based on the Keller plan, with $N_s$ students.
+Let us consider a Keller-type course, with $N_s$ students.
 In Fig. \ref{keller-plan} we represent in a Cartesian plane the scheme of assessments of a Keller course, with $N_u=9$, $N_c=5$ and $N_a=14$.
 In the horizontal axis we set a number for each opportunity of assessment, whereas in the vertical axis we set a number for each unit of content.
 In this manner, the point $(1,1)$ means that in the first opportunity of assessment the students can be trying to pass the assessment related to the first unit of content.
 The point $(2,1)$ means that in the second opportunity of assessment, students are trying to pass the assessment related to the first unit of content, whereas the point $(2,2)$ shows that in the same opportunity of assessment there are students trying to pass the assessment related to the second unit of content.
 The other points have analogous meaning.
-Considering $N_{(i,j)}$ as the number of students in the $i$th opportunity of assessment, trying to pass the assessment related to the $j$th unit of content, one can establish relations to describe the propagation of the number of students from a point to another:
+Considering $N_{(i,j)}$ as the number of students in the $i$th opportunity of assessment, trying to pass the assessment related to the $j$th unit of content, one can directly establish relations to describe the propagation of the number of students from a point to another, so that $N_{(i,j)}$ can be written as

 where $i$ and $j=1,2...$, the $\alpha$ coefficients are related to the failure in passing an assessment, whereas the $\beta$ coefficients are related to the success (mastery in a given unit of content).
 In Fig. \ref{keller-plan}, the horizontal (red) arrows represent the propagation - mediated by the $\alpha$ coefficients - of the number of students that failed a given assessment, whereas the diagonal (blue) arrows represent the propagation - mediated by the $\beta$ coefficients - of the number of students that obtain success.

 The points indicated by dark circles mean possible real situations of assessments, whereas the points indicated by squares, diamonds and circles are virtual points, which means that there are no real assessment related to these points.
 These virtual points are inserted because they will be useful (see Sec. \ref{app}) in the analysis of the time evolution of the number of students in each unit: those who have already concluded all real $N_u$ units will ``occupy'' virtual units (squares); those students that have not concluded the minimal number $N_c$ of units will occupy the diamond points; and those who concluded between $N_c$ and $N_u$ units occupy the circle points.
 This can be illustrated through the following examples: (i) students at the point $(14,9)$ who pass this assessment complete all units, having no more assessments to pass, reach the ``virtual'' point $(15,10)$; (ii) those at the point $(14,9)$ and that do not pass this assessment go to the ``virtual'' point $(15,9)$; (iii) and those at the point $(14,5)$ and that pass this assessment reach the ``virtual'' point $(15,6)$.